 Extinguishing the feeling of perpetual fire burning in your stomach.

-What is covered: In this post I am going to start with defining GERD or heartburn, will try to explain the reasons for this condition, and the GERD diet, foods to avoid, and comprehensive treatment for GERD .
+What is covered: Know everything about GERD or heartburn, understand the mechanism of GERD condition, the GERD diet, foods to avoid to improve GERD, and comprehensive treatment for GERD.

 In simple terms, GERD or Gastroesophageal reflux disease is defined as reflux of stomach contents back into the food pipe (oesophagus).
 Commonly known as acid reflux or heartburn.